vchrisb/django-stdimage/README.md

 * Access thumbnails on model level, no template tags required
 * Preserves original image
 * Asynchronous rendering (Celery & Co)
-* Multi threading and processing for optimum performance
 * Restrict accepted image dimensions
 * Rename files to a standardized name (using a callable upload_to)